What is Chronic Pain?

 Psychotherapy aims to increase the individual’s sense of his/her own well-being.
 At HUM, we use a range of techniques based on experiential relationship building, dialogue, communication and behavior change that are designed to improve the mental health of a client or patient and improve relationships with others.

-Psychotherapy services at HUM are provided by our integrated health team that includes registered psychologists, registered social workers and physicians.
+Psychotherapy services at HUM are provided by our integrated health team and you can choose to meet with the professionals that are the best fit for your needs.
 Our psychotherapeutic approach draws from a variety of models and incorporates aspects of Cognitive-Behavioural Therapy, Solution-Focused Therapy, Rational Emotive Therapy, Gestalt Therapy, and Family Systems Therapy.